All is not lost for Ex-Im Bank amid Republican jockeying

 Several compromise proposals are in the works.

 Republican John Campbell, a member of the House Financial Services Committee, has proposed reducing the bank’s lending cap by a third and reversing a ban on funding coal-fired power projects.
-He also wants to stop big loans to many state-owned enterprises - likely hitting airlines such as Singapore Airlines (SIAL.SI), Air China (601111.SS) and Abu Dhabi’s Etihad, which used Ex-Im support to buy Boeing planes.
+He also wants to stop big loans to many state-owned enterprises - likely hitting airlines such as Singapore Airlines, Air China and Abu Dhabi’s Etihad, which used Ex-Im support to buy Boeing planes.

-Ex-Im’s aviation finance, which accounted for almost one-third of its $27.3 billion export support in 2013, is controversial.
-Delta Air Lines (DAL.N) has complained that the help to foreign competitors is unfair to U.S. companies.

-Democrats Carolyn Maloney and David Scott floated limits or bans on aircraft finance.
+At a House Financial Services Committee hearing this week, Democrat David Scott of Georgia pressed Fred Hochberg, the head of the Ex-Im Bank, on the feasibility of limits on aircraft finance.
 In the Democratic-run Senate, Democrat Joe Manchin said he was working on a “middle ground” reauthorization bill that he hopes Republicans could accept.

 But many Republicans are still undecided.